 4.7 Depth of Discharge (DoD)

 The minimum DoD for testing shall be 80 percent.
 Testing at any other higher DoD level is permissible, if declared by the manufacturer.
-The cycle life and energy density tests shall be carried out at the same level of DoD.
+The cycle life and energy density tests shall be carried out at the same level of end of discharge voltage.

 5 PARAMETER MEASUREMENT TOLERANCES